codurance/site/_posts/2016-04-04-code-smells-part-II.md

 ### Conclusion

 In the case of **_Object-Orientation Abusers_** and **_Change Preventers_**, I think that they are simpler to avoid if you know how to apply a good design to your code.
 And that comes with a lot of practice.
+Today I've talked about a few refactoring techniques, but there are a lot more.
+You can find a good reference to all of then in [Refactoring.com](http://refactoring.com/catalog/).
-As I said in the [first part of this series](http://codurance.com/2016/03/17/code-smells-part-I), code smells can't always be removed.
+And as I said in the [first part of this series](http://codurance.com/2016/03/17/code-smells-part-I), code smells can't always be removed.
 Study each case and decide: remember that is always a trade off.